 Sadly, this isn’t the way things panned out for me on ySense.
 I found myself repeatedly having to give out lots of information before seeing this depressing little message:

-Not only that, I found that on many of the partner surveys, I was being asked to agree to giving away a considerable amount of personal information before even knowing if I could qualify.
+Not only that, I found that on many of the partner surveys, I was being asked to agree to give away a considerable amount of personal information before even knowing if I could qualify.

-Now I do fully understand that there’s always an element of trade off between giving away data and earning money on survey platforms.
+Now I do fully understand that there’s always an element of trade-off between giving away data and earning money on survey platforms.
 But the balance seemed rather wrong here.

 On several occasions, I logged back on to ySense to give this another shot.
-But despite trying numerous surveys, I was either screened out, or asked to tick far too many boxes that I wasn’t comfortable with.
+But despite trying numerous surveys, I was either screened out or asked to tick far too many boxes that I wasn’t comfortable with.

 There do seem to be plenty of surveys on ySense, but actually earning any money from them seemed to elude me, despite several attempts at giving the service a fair crack.